CREDO23/alx-backend/README.md

 # alx-backend
-A collection of projects for learning back end development with JavaScript.
-Topics
+A collection of projects for learning back end development with JavaScript and python.